tspannhw/PythonImageTranslation/README.md

 ###Clustering

-cluster.py is an example of cluster definition file Cluster definition requires passwordless ssh to be set up between all nodes and that all required software is on each node
+cluster.py is an example of cluster definition file

+Cluster definition requires passwordless ssh to be set up between all nodes and that all required software is on each node

+You must set up DHCP and have each of the nodes you want to use in the cluster definition file

+Then you will run `python working.py --cluster_spec=cluster.py --subdomains <number of subdomains>`